 The charged leptons acquire their masses from the following $6\times 6$ mass matrix:

 The Yukawa coupling matrices ($Y_{eL/R}$) and the heavy lepton mass matrix ($M_E$) are chosen diagonal to prevent any charged lepton flavor violating interactions.
-The hierarchical structure of the block matrices for the correct masses of the SM charged leptons ($e,~\mu,~\tau$) allows negligible mixing between the SM charged leptons and heavy charged leptons.
+The hierarchical structure of the block matrices that give the correct masses to the SM charged leptons ($e,~\mu,~\tau$) allow negligible mixing between the SM charged leptons and heavy charged leptons.

 The neutrinos obtain their masses from the following $12\times 12$ mass matrix: